gapps/dotfiles/README.md

 ## Ghostty Configuration

+Ghostty is a terminal.

 `stow -t ~ -S ghostty --dotfiles`

 ## Aerospace Configuration

+Aerospace is a window manager for the Mac.

 `stow -t ~ -S aerospace --dotfiles`

+## Spaceship Configuration

+Spaceship is used to construct the command prompt in zsh.

+`stow -t ~ -S spaceship --dotfiles`

 ## Zsh Setup